 Requirements

-Genmoji creation is limited to iOS 18.2 and iPadOS 18.2, currently in beta, on devices that support Apple Intelligence.
-Support for macOS 15.2 will be coming.
+Genmoji creation is limited to iOS 18.2 and iPadOS 18.2, released December 11, on devices that support Apple Intelligence.
+Support for macOS 15.2 will be available in the coming months.
 Here are the devices that work right now:

 In addition, Apple Intelligence features must be enabled: